MMZK1526/Haskell-RM/README.md

 If a label never is never defined, it is treated as a Halt instruction.

 Comments starts with "#" and continues until the end of the line.
 Note that they must follow a valid instruction, in other words, comments are not allowed on their own lines.
+The only exception is that comments are allowed to appear on their own lines at the very beginning of the file.

 The [Examples](Examples) folder contains more examples that demonstrates the RM syntax.